Avoiding Acupuncture Complications: Essential Tips for Safe Practice

 How Can Patients Confirm an Acupuncturist's Qualifications?

-Patients can verify qualifications by checking if the practitioner is registered with established organisations like the British Acupuncture Council or local health authorities.
+Patients can verify a practitioner's qualifications by checking whether the practitioner is registered with established organisations such as the British Acupuncture Council or local health authorities.

-Patient history aids practitioners in identifying any underlying conditions that may influence treatment safety, allowing for personalised approaches to minimise risks.
+Patient history helps practitioners identify underlying conditions that may affect treatment safety, enabling personalised approaches to minimise risks.

 What Should I Do If I Encounter Complications During Treatment?